views-platform/.github/README.md

   <img src="https://pbs.twimg.com/profile_banners/1237000633896652800/1717069203/1500x500" alt="VIEWS Twitter Header" style="position: absolute; top: -50px; width: 100%; height: auto;">
 </div>

-The [**Violence & Impacts Early Warning System (VIEWS)**](https://viewsforecasting.org/) produces monthly predictions of future violent conflict at both a country and sub-country level of analysis.
+The [**Violence & Impacts Early Warning System (VIEWS)**](https://viewsforecasting.org/) is an award-winning conflict prediction system that generates monthly forecasts for violent conflicts across the world up to three years in advance, at both country and sub-country levels of analysis.
 The views-platform contains several repositories, individual packages and documentation that encapsulates the entire process of developing, experimenting, training, evaluating, and deploying the VIEWS machine learning model pipeline.

 Use our [interactive data dashboard](https://data.viewsforecasting.org/) to explore our latest predictions of future armed conflict.